Skip to content

 Tool blocks

 When expanded, tool blocks display structured metadata tags extracted from the tool call input.
 For task management tools (TaskCreate, TaskUpdate, TaskGet), these tags show the task subject, status, and ID at a glance.
 Bash tool blocks show the full command text, including multi-line commands like heredocs that would otherwise be truncated.
+Tool result content is stored alongside the tool call when available, giving a complete view of input and output.

 Tool Call Groups